 Bruce, the fruit of the Spirit is the goal.
 God sanctifies the Christians and they grow and mature, evidencing the fruit of the Spirit later in life.
 Why is it then that so many people who have been Christian for decades behave as if they have never heard of the fruit of the Spirit?
 Besides, Galatians 5:22,23 says the fruit (singular) of the Spirit is (present tense).
 Not a future hope or desire, but a present reality.
 Can one be a Christian and not show any evidence that God lives inside of them?
 The same could be said of the Biblical qualifications for being a pastor.
 I Timothy 3:2-7 states:

 A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach; not given to wine, no striker, not greedy of filthy lucre; but patient, not a brawler, not covetous; one that ruleth well his own house, having his children in subjection with all gravity; (for if a man know not how to rule his own house, how shall he take care of the church of God?)
 Not a novice, lest being lifted up with pride he fall into the condemnation of the devil.
 Moreover he must have a good report of them which are without; lest he fall into reproach and the snare of the devil.

 A bishop then MUST BE.
-Not hope or aspire to me, but must be.
-I will soon be 58 years old and I have yet to meet a pastor who meets the qualifications found in 1 Timothy 3.
+Not hope or aspire to be, but must be.
+I will soon be sixty-three years old, and I have yet to meet a pastor who meets the qualifications found in 1 Timothy 3.
 Why is this?